coactions/dynamic-matrix/README.md

 - `linux`: matrix expansion strategy for Linux, `full` or `minmax`.
 - `windows`: matrix expansion strategy for Windows, `full` or `minmax`.
 - `macos`: matrix expansion strategy for MacOS, `full` or `minmax`.
+- `skip_explode`: pass 1 if you want to avoid generating implicit pyXY jobs.

 ## Examples